hasahmed/shape_game_cpp/DEV_LOG.md

 # 2/17/19
 Still tons of memory leaks in the engine.
 Tried to point valgrind at it, but there were many many errors.
 Errors when killing multishapes.

+-- Found the source of the multishape errors.
+Apparently after you std::move a smart pointer that smart pointers contents are invalid.
+Makes sense in hindshight